About the Avocado Industry in New Zealand

 Hass is harvested for export from late August through to late March.
 About 80% of export grade fruit goes to the Australian market with the balance going to Japan, USA and South East Asian markets.

-New Zealand Avocado is the grower organisation promotes the sale and consumption of avocados, manages a research and development programme, and develops and implement quality standards, export grade standards and rules and procedures that must be followed by growers, pack houses and exporters.
+New Zealand Avocado is the grower organisation that promotes the sale and consumption of avocados, manages a research and development programme, and develops and implement quality standards, export grade standards and rules and procedures that must be followed by growers, pack houses and exporters.